 This is a developing story and will be updated periodically as more information becomes available

-An outbreak of avian flu has been spreading across the United States and Canada over the past six months.
+An outbreak of avian flu continues to spread across the United States and Canada.
 First appearing in Canada last fall, the flu has significantly impacted industrial poultry flocks and has now been detected in a wide variety of wild North American wild including cases in the Great Lakes region.

 Most cases of the avian influenza A (H5N1), or HPAI, are currently found in domestic bird and poultry, but there are now documented reports of it spreading to wild birds, particularly free-ranging Canada Geese, cormorants, Tundra Swans, Snowy Owls and other raptors and waterfowl in the Great Lakes region.
 While this is concerning, there are only rare incidences of the disease spreading to or by migratory passerines (songbird species) at this time, with current reports of cases impacting birds in the crow and jay family outside of the Great Lakes region.